neherlab/treetime/README.md

 ### Command-line usage
 TreeTime can be used as part of python programs that create and interact with tree time objects.
 How TreeTime can be used to address typical questions like ancestral sequence reconstruction, rerooting, timetree inference etc is illustrated by a collection of example scripts described below.

-In addition, we provide scripts that can be run from the command line with arguments specifying input data and parameters.
+In addition, TreeTime can be used from the command line with arguments specifying input data and parameters.
+Trees can be read as newick, nexus and phylip files; fasta and phylip are supported alignment formats; metadata and dates can be provided as csv or tsv files, see [below](#metadata-and-date-format) for details.

 #### Timetrees
 The to infer a timetree, i.e. a phylogenetic tree in which branch length reflect time rather than divergence, TreeTime offers implements the command: